haozhanli000/CSC690-Final-project/README.md

 Haozhan Li(Only one)

 # Intro
-This is a note App include a Login and signup features.
+A note App which can add some note, and APP can create a acount that the data store on firebase.

 # Install
-  `- sudo gem install cocoapods`

   `- pod init`

   `- pod install`